vllab-cau/vllab-cau.github.io/_pages/about.md

 # VISION & LEARNING LABORATORY @ CAU

-The laboratory was formed in Sep.
-2019 and is led by Prof. Eunwoo Kim.
+The laboratory was formed in Mar.
+2020 and is led by Prof. Eunwoo Kim.

 The aim of VISION & LEARNING LABORATORY at Chung-Ang University is to push the boundary of machine learning research by exploiting and developing efficient, versatile, and optimal machine learning models, towards general-purpose artificial intelligence.
 We engage in research to explore methods that understand and learn any intellectual task that human beings can do.